Geetha63/MS-Teams-Scripts/Add App to Teams/README.md

-# Add App to Teams or Tenant
+# Add App to Team

 # Description